ooroor/hellostrangeworld/readme.md

-# Slowly extend a simple command line Java hello world like application to a full-fledged front end, back end and downstreams microservices
+# Slowly extend a simple command line Java hello world like application to a full-fledged front end, back end and downstreams microservices with a banal/trivial business logic

+### Business Logic
+1. Frontend asks user whom too greet, e.g. "world"
+0. Backend is asked for verb to be used in the greeting, e.g. "Hello"
+0. A downstream microservice is asked for the adjective to colour the greeting, e.g. "strange"
+0. The resulting greeting is presented for the user, e.g. "Hello strange world"

 ### Environment
 - Windows 10